BillNace/18341_P2_MatrixMultiply/README.md

 # Matrix Multiply Project

-18-341: Fall Semester of 2023
+18-341: Fall Semester of 2024

 ## Objective and Overview

 The purpose of this project is to learn to use the special hardware features available in modern FPGAs.
-In the past, you've used the CLBs for combinational and sequential circuitry (though the synthesis tools made it such that you just worried about getting your `always_comb` and `always_ff` blocks working).
+In the past, you've used the LEs for combinational and sequential circuitry (though the synthesis tools made it such that you just worried about getting your `always_comb` and `always_ff` blocks working).
 In this project, you'll use hardware